Blisters are one of the most common problems that wearers face when wearing cowboy boots. This doesn’t just happen with newbies in this field.

 Full-grain leather, top-grain leather, and genuine leather are the stiffest materials.
 They need time to be softened by the warmth of our feet and how often we walk to break them in.

-You may experience blister problems on the calves, heels, or toes during the first 0.5–1 week of break in due to constant rubbing of bare skin with a stiff leather surface.
+You may experience blister problems on the calves, heels, or toes during the first 0.5–1 week of the break-in period due to the constant rub of bare skin with a stiff leather surface.

-But this is the price to pay for the durability of real leather, since this material can last for more than 10 years.
+This is the price to pay for the durability of real leather since this material can last for more than 10 years.

 Suede and nubuck are much softer and more supple and take minimal time to break in.
 However, they don’t last as long as real leather.